survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 Before starting to develop, it can be a good idea to spend a little bit of time on figuring out a good name for your package.
 It's not very fun to write a great package just to notice the name has been taken.
 A good name is easy to find through a search engine, and most importantly, is available at npm.

 As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.
+This is a good way to grow packages.

+T> If you find a good name that appears to be abandoned, contact npm and they'll likely give it you if you ask nicely.

 ### Version Ranges